DankZone/dankzone.xyz/public/legal/TERMS-v2.md

 To the extent that the website and the information and services on the website are provided free of charge, we will not be liable for any loss or damage of any nature.

+## Communications with DankZone

+DankZone offers support via email, in-Service communications (support site), and electronic messages.
+We do not offer telephone support.

 ## Credit & Contact Information

-These terms were created at [termsandconditionstemplate.com](https://termsandconditionstemplate.com).
+The basis of these terms were created at [termsandconditionstemplate.com](https://termsandconditionstemplate.com).
 If you have any questions about these terms, please contact us via [email](mailto:support@dankzone.xyz) or on our [support site](https://dankzone.xyz/support).